The Induction Workspace is a resource for new members of staff and their managers, designed to support the induction process.

 Induction starts from the beginning of the application process and continues until the new employee has settled into their position and initial training needs have been met.

 The length and nature of the induction process depends on the complexity of the job and the background of the new staff member.
-The majority of induction activity takes place within the first month of employment, but some elements of induction may continue beyond this.
+The majority of induction activity takes place within the first month of employment, but some elements of induction will continue beyond this.